shinnida220/project-ml-microservice-k8/README.md

 Then run ./make_prediction in a second terminal window.

 # Running Via Kubernetes
 Ensure you have docker installed on your machine.
+Start minikube
+`minikube start --force --memory=1500mb`
-Then run the following command
+I used --memory=1500 because the app was run on a machine with 2gig memory Then run the following command

 ```
 ./run_kubernetes